qualiaMachine/deep-learning-intro/_episodes/04-advanced-layer-types.md

 - "Plot and interpret the training process"
 - "Do a visual inspection of the results of your neural network"
 - "Understand strategies to improve your model based on the plots"
-- "Use drop-out layer to prevent overfitting"
+- "Use a drop-out layer to prevent overfitting"
 keypoints:
 - "Convolutional layers make efficient reuse of model parameters."
 - "Pooling layers decrease the resolution of your input"